- Gullfoss | Iceland's Most Popular Waterfall

-The waterfall is a single drop, in amongst black lava cliffs with horizontal red stripes of clay in the rock face.
+The waterfall is a single drop, amongst black lava cliffs with horizontal red stripes of clay in the rock face.
 The hike to the waterfall is a fairly easy one, although it takes about 40-60 minutes to hike all the way to the waterfall from the parking lot.
 On the way another waterfall can be admired, Litlanesfoss, and the stunning columnar basalts surrounding it.

 Háifoss waterfall is Iceland’s fourth highest waterfall, 122 meters tall.
 It is situated in Fossárdalur valley in the south of Iceland, in the inner Þjórsárdalur valley.
 You may need to hike a little from the road in order to reach it - but if the gravel road is in a good condition then you can reach a parking lot nearby.

 From Reykjavík it's a 2-hour drive along Route 1; turn left onto Route 30 after you've passed Selfoss and then turn right onto Route.
 32. From Route 32 you can drive the gravel Route 332 all the way up to the waterfall and park.
 Check the road condition beforehand if you're driving, go with a 4x4 car.

-Dettifoss waterfall is the most powerful waterfall in Iceland when it comes to volume of water.
-It is only 45 meters tall but about a 100 meters wide and it has an enormous amount of water thrusting down every second.
+Dettifoss waterfall is the most powerful waterfall in Iceland when it comes to the volume of water.
+It is only 45 meters tall but about 100 meters wide and it has an enormous amount of water thrusting down every second.

-This waterfall was prominently displayed in the opening scene in Prometheus by Ridley Scott.
-Dettifoss is in the northeast part of Iceland and you can reach it on a day-trip from Akureyri or nearby Mývatn.
+This waterfall was prominently displayed in the opening scene of Prometheus by Ridley Scott.
+Dettifoss is in the northeast part of Iceland and you can reach it on a day trip from Akureyri or nearby Mývatn.
 Here are some Dettifoss tours to choose from.

 Seljalandsfoss waterfall is in the south of Iceland and is easily accessible from all sides.
 It is right by the main road and there is a short walking path going all around it, accessible for every fitness level.
 It is breathtakingly beautiful to watch a waterfall standing right behind it!

 Hraunfossar waterfall is a synonym for many spring water waterfalls running from Hallmundarhraun lava in the west of Iceland.
 Combined they form one of Iceland’s most picturesque features.